axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-17-RADICAL COINs.markdown

  <p style="text-align: justify; ">So, let’s say that I decide to travel the world on a sailboat, paying for it with CarelessCO’s COINs and CarelessCO disbands.
 There could be three cases,
  </p>
  <ol>
-  <li>The COINs I have are pre-disband and their log attests to it.
+  <li style="text-align: justify; ">The COINs I have are pre-disband and their log attests to it.
 I feel bad because they had a lot of potential, but they got careless and cocky, over-promised, and could not meet their commitments.</li>
-  <li>The COINs I have are mostly pre-disband, but I do have some that the company minted.
+  <li style="text-align: justify; ">The COINs I have are mostly pre-disband, but I do have some that the company minted.
 The amount is very minor, I’ll have to switch to a smaller boat.
 Besides, I am earning COINs while on the boat by writing about my journey.</li>
-  <li>All the COINs I have are the ones discredited.
+  <li style="text-align: justify; ">All the COINs I have are the ones discredited.
 In fact, I was one of the co-owners who supported the minting (we were sure we could do it).
 In this case, I screwed myself financially, but I learned something in the process.
 I have to return the boat and join WiserCO.</li>
  </ol>
  <h3>What if lots of companies disband at the same time?</h3>
  <p style="text-align: justify; ">Then you adjust your app to raise the risk of similar companies.